sibe-finance/sibe-docs/docs/6_Developers/1_Tokenomics.md

 ## Sibeswap V1
 :::info

-Comming soon
+Coming soon

 :::

 ## Sibe bot system

-Bot takes care of multiple operations, mainly updating SIBE price, delegation strategy and matching staking with unstaking orders.
+The bot takes care of multiple operations, mainly updating SIBE price, delegation strategy, and matching staking with unstaking orders.

 ## NFT

 We will create a simple marketplace.
-At first, we are going to release only our own collections, limit order snapshots and skins.
+At first, we are going to release only our collections, limit order snapshots and skins.
 Later there will be an ability to create and trade nft and also usage of nft along with DeFi will be integrated.

 ## Finance tokenomic plan